Behind-the-Meter Battery Storage for Large-Load Facilities

 Electric Bill Management

-Battery storage can be dispatched to manage peak demand, reduce demand charges, shift energy usage, and optimize load under the applicable tariff.
+BESS can be dispatched to reduce peak demand, manage demand-based charges, and improve utility bill performance under the applicable tariff.

 Grid-Service Participation

-Qualified systems may participate in demand response, capacity, or other grid-service programs where available and where site operations support it.
+Qualified systems may participate in demand response, capacity programs, frequency regulation, or other grid-service opportunities where available and where site operations support participation.

 Resilience Support

-Storage can support critical-load strategy where the system is designed with appropriate controls and transfer equipment.
+Storage can support operational continuity and critical-load strategy where the system is designed with appropriate controls, transfer equipment, and backup architecture.

 Grid Support